 Hence, we have that

 \end{theorem}

-\subsubsection{Biases}
+\subsection{Biases}

 Including bias terms in the layer functions of a permutation equivariant neural network is harder, but it can be done.
 We want to include such a term but still keep the entire layer function permutation equivariant.
-We can do this by adapting Definition \ref{neuralnetwork} by redefining each layer function
+Since the addition of two permutation equivariant functions is permutation equivariant, we can include bias terms by adding to each linear layer function